 Where to buy the best smart lock

-With a sleek and straightforward design, this model offers easy access via smart phone, key card, or key fob, depending on your preference.
+With a sleek and straightforward design, this model offers easy access via smart phone, key card, pin code, or key fob, depending on your preference.
 Plus, you can set up your smart lock so that it notifies you every time someone tries to access your home.